SarahHassanAI/Patient-Analysis-Dubai-Clinic/README.md

 ## Executive Summary:

 Patient satisfaction scores were declining at a Dubai clinic due to **long wait times**, risking patient churn and revenue.
-Using Python and Power BI, I identified bottlenecks in patient flow and developed a business action plan.
+Using **Python** and **Power BI**, I identified bottlenecks in patient flow and developed a business action plan.

 The analysis reveals opportunities to **reduce average wait times** from 22.1 to 15 minutes and **increase patient satisfaction** from 3.7 to 4.3 stars, potentially **protecting AED 85,000+ in annual revenue**.